Kids art and drawings can be so awesome sometimes that it’s not even fair to the people who actually sit around thinking of ways to try and be funny.

 However this wasn’t the only time she had insisted on eating ketchup on a breakfast item.
 A few weeks ago she demanded the delightful condiment on her pancakes.

 My other 2 kids never ate stuff like this, as they’ve always been “normal” eaters per-say, but with my newest child I’m getting a whole new experience, one that almost got the best of me yesterday.

 I’ve been waiting to see American Sniper, and hopefully soon I will be able to go out and see it in the theaters.
 I think Clint Eastwood is an amazing director, and the story of Chris Kyle is an amazing one.
 While I believe that Chris may have exaggerated and embellished his story just a bit, it doesn’t take away what he ultimately did and sacrificed for his country.
 So it sickens be when people such as Michael Moore, who in my opinion is a disgrace to this country as the gall to say that snipers, in reference to Chris Kyle are cowards, when in fact Moore himself is the coward.
-I would love to see him tell a sniper to his face that that soldier was a coward, it might be the last time we ever hear someone so ignorant say something so stupid ever again.
+I would love to see him tell a man with a bolt action rifle to his face that that soldier was a coward, it might be the last time we ever hear someone so ignorant say something so stupid ever again.